gcpantazis/generator-hero/README.md

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
-- Since this isn't a public repo (yet), check it out and install by running `npm link` in the package's rout.
+- Since this isn't a public repo (yet), check it out and install by running `npm link` in the package's root.
 - Run: `yo hero`
 - Make a module: `yo hero:module`
 - Make a component: `yo hero:component`